The Heckscher-Ohlin Trade Model

 What will be the impact of free trade on factor prices such as wage and interest rates?

-World trade is assumed to be free from any impediments, such as tariffs, quotas, voluntary export restraints, and exchange control.
+World trade is assumed to be free from restrictions, such as tariffs, quotas, and voluntary export restraints.

 2. No transportation cost